bradlygreen/devoxx2013-examples/README.md

 Nothing too interesting here, though the 7-mail-app directory may be useful for folks new to AngularJS who want to see how to set up deep linking that includes changing menu-highlighting along with view changes.

 Except for 7-mail-app, you can view all examples by just opening the HTML file in your browser.
 For the mail app, you'll need a web server to satisfy the browser same-origin-policy security model.
-If you have Python instelled, you can do this easily:
+If you have Python instelled, you can do this easily.
+In a shell, cd to the root of this project and run:

-    $ cd /devoxx
     $ python -m SimpleHTTPServer

 You can then view the directory at [http://localhost:8000](http://localhost:8000).